Get the best true wireless earbuds under $100 that offer much more than their price suggests.

-These small Bluetooth earbuds come with ear fins for better stability and a solid connection strength thanks to Bluetooth 5.2.
+Small Bluetooth earbuds with a compact design come with ear fins for better stability and a solid connection strength thanks to Bluetooth 5.2.
 They even have water ingress protection, sporting an IPX5 rating.

 Looking for something cheaper?
 Check the best true wireless earbuds under $50.

-Attractive and comfortable design make these true wireless earphones stand out.
+Attractive and comfortable design, similar to the older version, make these true wireless earphones stand out.

 - Comfortable with a stable fit